 History and etymology

 Thomas Addison first detailed this condition in 1849, described as a clinical presentation of pallor, asthenia and insidious and relentless deterioration of one's health.
-Initially it was known as Addison's anaemia.
+Initially it was known as Addison's anemia.
 Later it was given its current monicker due to its universally inexorable fatal prognosis

 - 1. Rojas Hernandez CM, Oo TH.
 Advances in mechanisms, diagnosis, and treatment of pernicious anemia.
 (2015) Discovery medicine.
 19 (104): 159-68.
 Pubmed